SebastianPost96/rx-boilerstate/README.md

 ## API Overview

-Rx Boilerstate revolves around the State abstract class which provides nearly all functions in the library.
+The library revolves around the State abstract class which provides nearly all functions in the library.
 For more in-depth documentation and examples, refer to the JSDoc.

 ---